r-link/Julius_von_Stats/README.md

 The course materials for the Base R session are [here](https://github.com/r-link/Julius_von_Stats/tree/master/materials/2019-08-28%20-%20base%20R%20exercises).

 ### Jul.
-31, 2019 - Tidy and reproducible Spreadsheets
+31, 2019 - Tidy and reproducible spreadsheets

 The slides for the presentation about tidy and reproducible spreadsheets can be accessed